 View Tatyana’s Full Profile →

-Tatyana Roberts is a first year MPH student in the Health and Social Behavior program.
-She graduated from Cornell University in 2016, where she earned a B.S. in Biological Sciences with a minor in Global Health.
+Tatyana Roberts is a first-year MPH student in Health and Social Behavior.
+She graduated from Cornell University in 2016, where she earned a BS in Biological Sciences with a minor in Global Health.
 After graduation, she worked for Cornell as a Global and Public Health Fellow for their Global Health Program.
 Her current interests are in health system strengthening initiatives, global diplomacy, implementation science, and advocacy.
-When Tatyana isn't in class, she likes to spend time outdoors, take Spin classes, and explore the Bay Area.
+When Tatyana isn't in class, she likes to spend time outdoors, take spin classes, and explore the Bay Area.

 Health and Social Behavior / Masters in Social Welfare

 Young Kim-Parker is a third-year student in the MSW/MPH program (Health & Social Behavior/MPH and Direct Practice in Health Settings/MSW).
 Prior to graduate school, Young was a program manager for a community benefits program at UCSF Benioff Children's Hospital, Oakland, helping underrepresented high school students to explore and pursue professional health careers.
 As an MSW/MPH student, Young has interned at Highland Hospital, Harder+Co Community Research, and UCSF Benioff Children’s Hospital, San Francisco with the Pediatric Blood and Marrow Transplant Program.
 Young's research interests include social determinants of health, adolescent health, trauma, resilience, health disparities and the emotional impact of chronic health conditions.
 For fun, Young loves to bake and watch The Great British Baking Show.